 Usually, though?
 The mild currents we have most of the time are just cool.
 They guide you along, let you stop all the mad kicking, slow down, and gently meander from one coral head to the next.

 It’s good old lazy diving.
 And it’s relaxing and fun.

 If you’re out along a deep wall site, for example, you’ll find yourself calmly peering into sponges or large masses of intricate lettuce coral with plenty of hiding spots to find harlequin pipefish, long-armed brittle sea stars, or a plethora of beautiful reef urchins.

-Diving a garden site like the beautiful La Francesa, you could be gliding past pairs of pretty butterflyfish pecking on brain coral, or if you’re like me you’ll be checking under all the various coral outcroppings, looking for huge Caribbean lobsters, clutches of Sergeant Major’s purple eggs, cleaner shrimp. or the understated beauty of a horseshoe worm on some beautiful coral.
+Diving a garden site like the beautiful La Francesa, you could be gliding past pairs of pretty butterflyfish pecking on brain coral, or if you’re like me you’ll be checking under all the various coral outcroppings, looking for huge Caribbean lobsters, clutches of Sergeant Major’s purple eggs, one of several types of colorful cleaner shrimp. or the understated beauty of a horseshoe worm on some beautiful coral.

 Crossing over the sand from the outer platform of San Clemente toward its incredibly active shallower reef, pay good attention!

 Don’t assume these transitions are wasted time, by any means!

 Divers in the know will be scouring that sandy bottom to find all kinds of fascinating marine life, like camouflaged scorpionfish, giant hermit crabs, burrowing lizardfish (a.k.a. “sand divers), sea slugs and nudibranchs, and hard to spot tiny juvenile flounder fish.